 The U of A’s pledge to the American College and University Presidents’ Climate Commitment (ACUPCC) to alleviate the adverse impacts of human-induced climate extends to the safe utilization and responsible management of the state’s immense forestland.
 With about 57 percent of the state covered in forest, roughly 18.4 million acres of productive timberland, Arkansas provides major assets that have yet to be materialized in pursuing innovation in manufacturing and digital fabrication of wood products, with the potential to add billions of dollars to the state’s economy.
 Wood is poised to become the leading building material and new paradigm of sustainable and healthy design practices.
 Profound shifts in our global economies, sustainable manufacturing technologies, and creative endeavors call for the integration of high performing artifacts, emerging green materials, and digital fabrication.

-The M.Des. concentration in Integrated Wood Design is supported by the Fay Jones School’s architecture, interior design and landscape architecture departments; the College of Engineering’s Department of Civil Engineering; the U of A Monticello’s College of Forestry, Agriculture and Natural Resources; the Arkansas Forest Resources Center; and the U.S. Forest Service.
+The M.Des. concentration in Integrated Wood Design is supported by the Fay Jones School’s architecture, interior architecture and design, and landscape architecture departments; the College of Engineering’s Department of Civil Engineering; the U of A Monticello’s College of Forestry, Agriculture and Natural Resources; the Arkansas Forest Resources Center; and the U.S. Forest Service.
+This degree concentration is STEM-designated.

 Cross-disciplinary, design-focused studio courses form the backbone of the M.Des. curriculum.
 Along with the studios, elective courses allow students to craft a forward-focused degree program to advance their own unique professional goals.